 Amanda is a Director of Roberts Legal and practices as a member of the Commercial, Corporate, Property, Litigation, Building & Construction and Insolvency & Restructuring teams.

 Amanda graduated from the University of Newcastle in 2010 with a Bachelor of Law and Bachelor of Finance.
 She was admitted as a Solicitor to the Supreme Court of New South Wales in February 2011.

-Amanda has acted for corporate, professional and individual clients in a range of matters at all Court levels and advocates strongly for her clients.
+Amanda has acted for corporate, professional and individual clients in a range of commercial matters at all Court levels and advocates strongly for her clients.

 Who Amanda works with

 Amanda works with corporate clients, individuals, insolvency practitioners and other professionals across many specialised industries, including in the construction sector.

 Amanda is committed to working with her clients to deliver clear and concise advice and obtain the best possible outcome in all matters.
 She comes at her matters with a commercial approach.

 Amanda holds a Bachelor of Law (Hons), a Diploma of Legal Practice and a Bachelor of Finance.
 Amanda is admitted as a Solicitor in the Supreme Court of New South Wales and High Court of Australia.

 In her spare time Amanda enjoys travelling, camping, skiing and playing team sports.
 She also loves to cook for friends and family.